-At the heart of The Three Valleys, Méribel is a picturesque resort offering the opportunity to explore 600km of linked pistes in Méribel, Courchevel and Val Thorens.
+At the heart of The Three Valleys - the largest ski are in the world, Méribel is a picturesque resort offering the opportunity to explore 600km of linked pistes with Courchevel and Val Thorens.
 The Three Valleys has so much to offer!

-A lively a family-friendly character, Méribel is a perfect destination for family and friends, experienced skiers or for those who enjoy forest walks whilst taking in stunning mountain views.
+A lively and family-friendly character, this resort is the perfect destination for family and friends, experienced skiers or for those who enjoy forest walks whilst taking in stunning mountain views.
 It is the most popular French ski area and ski holiday destination in the world and with good reason!

 |Directions of Slopes||N/W, E, S/E|